 Want to follow in the footsteps of the Vikings?
 Try the long summer nights and the cosy winter evenings as well as see the northern lights in the flesh?
-Norway is the place for you!
+Then being an au pair in Norway is for you!

 While Norway may be most well known for its raiding ancestors, current day Norway is forward thinking and progressive, championing human rights and scientific research.
 At the same time, it is possible to see the Viking and farming roots throughout the culture, making for a unique blend of old and new.

 Norway is a mountainous region with peaks and fjords running along the western coast and even more mountains in the east with Sweden, meaning there will be plenty of opportunities for hiking and skiing.
 Oslo on the other hand, offers a modern urban centre, well connected to the rest of Scandinavia and Europe.
 In the far north, in towns such as Tromsø, the northern lights are the “star” attraction!

 Find more at Visit Norway

 Our programmes in Norway are for between 6-12 months, allowing you to be fully immersed in the Norwegian culture.

 - You will work maximum 30 hours per week over up to 5.5 days

 - Receive approximately 1100 Norwegian kroner per week as well as food and accommodation as a part of the family.

 - Your host family will pay for your Norwegian language classes and homeward flight at the end of your stay.